Greek statues painted?

 During the time of Alexander the Great and Hellenism, ornamentation returned.

-Statues in original colors
+Greek statues in original colors

 In modern times, scientific methods are used to make the colors visible again.